Kalyzee/react-native-gstreamer/docs/README.md

 # react-native-gstreamer
 React native GStreamer is an audio/video player built for react-native using GStreamer framework.
 It handles everything GStreamer can natively handle.
-For more informations, you can go here : https://gstreamer.freedesktop.org/
+For more information, you can go here : https://gstreamer.freedesktop.org/

 ## Features
 * Plays anything a GStreamer playbin can play
-* Hardware accelerated decoding for better perfomances and extended battery life
+* Hardware accelerated decoding for better performances and extended battery life
 * Great with any kind of media, it was initially though for low latency streaming (RTSP)
 * Working for both Android and IOS